-As shown in \cite{McMillan_2016}, the central region of the Galaxy is a bulk where an axion DM density of up to $\rho_{\infty}\sim10^8$ GeV cm$^{-3}$—i.e., up to $\sim$$10^9$ times denser than our near halo—is tenabe.
-Since the signal induced by ambient axions falling into the star and being converted into photons scales with the DM density at the position of the object—S$_\nu \propto\rho_{\infty}$—, the magnetar SGR 1745-2900, with its strong magnetic field of about 1.6$\times 10^{14}$ G at surface \cite{Mori:2013yda}, is thus expected to be an efficient Galactic axion-to-photon converter.
-These aspects should largely compensate for the number of observational issues—$\gtrsim$8 kpc distance, SGR 1745-2900 is about 0.1 pc apart from SgrA*.
-Currently, SGR 1745-2900 shows a weak radio continuum; and presents time variability, likely approaching a new quiescent phase \cite{10.1093/mnras/stx1439}.
-As a benchmark, Ref. \cite{Darling:2020uyo} reports a continuum of SGR J1745-2900 of some 20--5 mJy in L to Ka bands—about 1--40 GHz—in year 2014; while Ref. \cite{10.1093/mnras/stx1439} found a SGR 1745-2900 continuum peak intensity of $\sim$4 mJy beam$^{-1}$ at 226 GHz in 2017.
-SGR 1745-2900 and SgrA* are about 2.4 arcsec apart.
+A widespread strategy to deal with the electromagnetic cascades while maintaining a radial density profile is to account for the overdensity of pairs by comparison with the model provided by GJ, which defines the minimum corotational charge density as a function of the angular velocity of the star and the magnetic field, $n_{_{\mathrm{GJ}_e}}= 2\Omega_* B(r)/e$.
+This allows to define the pair multiplicity factor as the number of electron and positron pairs produced by each primary particle, $\pazocal{M}=n_{e}/n_{_{\mathrm{GJ}}}$, that could range between 1 and $> 10^9$ times denser than our near halo—is tenable.
+Since the signal induced by ambient axions falling into the star and being converted into photons scales with the DM density at the position of the object—S$_\nu \propto\rho_{\infty}$—, the magnetar SGR 1745--2900, with its strong magnetic field of about 1.6$\times 10^{14}$ G at surface \cite{Mori:2013yda}, is thus expected to be an efficient axion-to-photon converter in the GC.
+These aspects should largely compensate for the number of observational hurdles—$\sim$8 kpc distance, SGR 1745--2900 is about 0.1 pc apart from SgrA*.
+Currently, SGR 1745--2900 shows a weak radio continuum; and presents time variability, likely approaching a new quiescent phase \cite{10.1093/mnras/stx1439}.
+As a benchmark, Ref. \cite{Darling:2020uyo} reports a continuum of SGR J1745--2900 of some 20--5 mJy in L to Ka bands—about 1--40 GHz—in year 2014; while Ref. \cite{10.1093/mnras/stx1439} found a SGR 1745--2900 continuum peak intensity of $\sim$4 mJy beam$^{-1}$ at 226 GHz in 2017.
+SGR 1745--2900 and SgrA* are about 2.4 arcsec apart.
 SgrA* shows an integrated flux density of some 2 Jy in centimeter band, and a peak intensity of about 3 Jy beam$^{-1}$ in millimeter band \cite{10.1093/mnras/stx1439}.
-Despite this observational challenge, Refs. \cite{Darling:2020uyo, 10.1093/mnras/stx1439} shown that it is possible to resolve out the Galactic Center, separating SgrA* and SGR 1745-2900 continuum in cm to mm band.
+Despite this observational challenge, Refs. \cite{Darling:2020uyo, 10.1093/mnras/stx1439} shown that it is possible to resolve out the Galactic Center, separating SgrA* and SGR 1745--2900 continuum in cm to mm band.